BenFarmer/Table-Differ/README.md

 **Configs** (stored within the configs.yaml file)
 ```
 db_host                   Hosting URL for database being used.

 db_port                   Port number for database connection.

 db_name                   Name of database being connected to.

 db_user                   Username of user for database.

 db_type                   Type of database being connected to.

 table_initial             Name of the first table that will be used to create the diff_table.
                           This can be supplied either here in the config file or as an argument if the --configs argument is set to 'n'.

 table_secondary           Name of the second table that will be used to create the diff_table.
                           This can be supplied either here in the config file or as an argument if the --configs argument is set to 'n'.

 key_columns               Key columns that Table Differ will query the selected tables by.
                           This can be supplied either here in the config file or as an argument if the --configs argument is set to 'n'.
                           This field accepts n number of fields

+personal_schema           Schema of tables being used in Table-Differ.

 initial_table_name        Placeholder name of the first table being queried in creation of the diff_table.
                           Default is set to 'origin'.

 secondary_table_name      Placeholder name of the second table being queried in creation of the diff_table.
                           Default is set to 'comparison'.
 ```
 ### Use Cases of Table Differ